-For example, if you connected your PC or mobile computer to HMC1, the IP address for your PC or mobile computer could be 169.254.2.1 and the subnet mask would be 255.255.255.0.
-Set the gateway IP address to the same IP address as the PC or mobile computer.
+For example, if you connected your PC or notebook computer to HMC1, the IP address for your PC or notebook computer could be 169.254.2.1 and the subnet mask would be 255.255.255.0.
+Set the gateway IP address to the same IP address as the PC or notebook computer.

-5. Use Table 19 to determine the IP address of the Ethernet port that your PC or mobile computer is connected to, and type the IP address in the Address field of your PC's or mobile computer's Web browser.
-For example, if you connected your PC or mobile computer to HMC1, type https://169.254.2.147 in your PC's or mobile computer's Web browser.
+5. Use Table 19 to determine the IP address of the Ethernet port that your PC or notebook computer is connected to, and type the IP address in the Address field of your PC's or notebook computer's web